ffXder/weather-app/README.md

 # Weather App

-I created a weather app using React JS
+I created a weather app using React JS and Weather API